mostpinkest/zsh-nvm/README.md

 ```

 #### Extra commands to trigger lazy loading
-By default lazy loading nvm is triggered by running the `nvm`, `node`, `npm` commands or any installed npm global binaries.
+By default lazy loading nvm is triggered by running any binary installed by nvm (`nvm`, `node`, `npm`, `yarn`, `pnpm`, `corepack`, etc.) or any installed npm global binaries.
 If you want to trigger the lazy loading via extra arbitrary commands you can define `NVM_LAZY_LOAD_EXTRA_COMMANDS` and set it to an array of commands as strings.
-This can be usefull if programs are not in the above list of binaries but do depend on the availability of `node`, e.g. a vim plugin.
+This can be useful if programs are not in the above list of binaries but do depend on the availability of `node`, e.g. a vim plugin.

 ```shell
 export NVM_LAZY_LOAD_EXTRA_COMMANDS=('vim')